Amica Insurance review 2023

-Amica home services
+Amica home tools and benefits

 Lastly, Amica’s Contractor Connection is a useful tool for homeowners who want access to licensed contractors for home renovation and remodeling projects.
-Amica monitors contractors for metrics such as work quality, estimates and timeliness, and requires contractors to back projects with a workmanship warranty for five years.
+Amica monitors contractors for metrics such as work quality, estimates and timeliness and requires contractors to back projects with a workmanship warranty for five years.